 - Difficulty opening and closing the mouth.

-- Jaw may lock in the open position preventing the mouth from closing.
+- The jaw may lock in the open position preventing the mouth from closing.

 - Painful clicking and popping (although noises in the jaw are also common in the general population).